Delicious tofu buddha bowl

 This tofu power bowl is all about timing.

-In the recipe card below, I laid it out in the order that you will cook everything, so you’re not running around like those losers who cut chicken’s heads off (see what I did there? #veganhumor)
+In the recipe card below, I laid it out in the order that you will cook everything, so you’re not running around like crazy.

 If you want your tofu to be extra crispy, you have to press it.

-This pushes out all the water so that it has room to soak up the delicious sesame ginger tofu marinade.
-It also makes the texture a lot chewier.
+This pushes out all the excess water so that it has room to soak up the delicious sesame ginger tofu marinade.
+It also makes the texture a lot chewier and crispier.
 So don’t skip this step!

-You can press the tofu either by buying a tofu press ( I waited for years before buying this and now I’m kicking myself in the ass because I didn’t do it sooner) or you can wrap your tofu in a lint-free kitchen towel or paper towel and place a heavy pan on top of it.
+You can press the tofu either by buying a tofu press ( I waited for years before buying this and now I’m kicking myself in the ass because I didn’t do it sooner) or you can wrap your tofu in a lint-free kitchen towel or paper towels and place a heavy pan on top of the block of tofu.

 Either way, let the tofu press for 15-30 minutes.

 I just have to say, I love this marinade.

 I got this recipe from my roommate way back when I was going to school in Boston.
 So, this marinade has been tried and tested for more than a decade.

-I like to put the tofu in tupperware after pressing it and dicing it.
+I like to put the tofu cubes in tupperware after pressing it and dicing it.
 Next, I pour the marinade over the tofu and then put the lid on.
 Then I turn the tupperware upside down.

 This makes sure that the marinade gets all over the tofu.
 Then I store the tofu, upside down, in the fridge for 30 minutes.
 It’s better if it’s over night, but honestly, I can never remember to do that shit.

 After the tofu has marinated, fold in the corn starch.

 Grab a flat spoon, like a rubber spatula, and gently mix the tofu until you don’t see the corn starch any more.